 Many sparkling pink lemonades get their “pink” from food coloring, grenadine, or cranberry juice.
 I think you’ll agree that this recipe is ten times better because of the addition of fresh fruit syrup.

-Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than natural color to your drink.
+Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than a pink hue to your drink.

-One of the things I like best about this drink is that it isn’t overly sweet.
-I’m not a big fan of sugary drinks.
-I don’t like the taste or the extra calories.
+It’s not overly sweetened.
+One of the things I like best about this drink is that it isn’t too sugary.
+I lean toward summer drinks that aren’t heavily sweetened because sugar masks the natural fruit flavors and besides, who needs the extra calories?
 Non-sugary drinks seem to be a trend right now, too.

-With the addition of freshly squeezed lemon juice and fresh berry syrup, the end result is a very flavorful and light drink.
+With vodka or without, it’s a refreshing beverage.
+With freshly squeezed lemon juice and fresh berry syrup, the end result is a very flavorful and light drink.
 And, of course, vodka is optional but nice.

-The fresh berry syrup is easy to make and can be made ahead of time.
+Make the fresh berry syrup (best if you make it ahead).
+The fresh berry syrup is easy to make and can be stored in the fridge.
 Simply simmer strawberries, raspberries, lemon juice, and sugar until the berries are super soft and mushy, and the mixture is syrupy looking.
 Strain through a fine mesh strainer to remove the seeds and pulp.

+Garnish with fresh strawberries, raspberries, lemon slices, or mint sprigs.
 Serve sparkling pink lemonade over ice in a pitcher, individual glasses, or in a punch bowl.
-Garnish with fresh strawberries, raspberries, lemon slices, or mint sprigs.
+A lemon twist is extra festive.
 Enjoy!

 - Use frozen berries instead of fresh.

-- Instead of seltzer, add a flavored carbonated water, like LaCroix.
+- Substitute a flavored carbonated water, like LaCroix for the seltzer.
 Some flavors that would work perfectly are Berry, Lemon, or Cran-Raspberry.

 Squeeze the lemons and prepare the fresh berry syrup a day or two ahead and refrigerate in separate jars or containers.
 Right before serving, combine the ingredients as directed.

 Note: Once the seltzer and ice are added, you should serve the drink as soon as possible.
-Leftovers may be watered down and flat.
+Leftovers may become watered down and flat.

 - 2 cups sliced strawberries